tubearchivist/browser-extension/README.md

 ## Roadmap
 Join us on [Discord](https://discord.gg/AFwz8nE7BK) and help us improve and extend this project.
 This is a list of planned features, in no particular order:
-- Get download and subscribe status from TA to show on the injected buttons
+- [ ] Get download and subscribe status from TA to show on the injected buttons
-- Implement download button for videos on the YouTube homepage over inline preview
+- [ ] Implement download button for videos on the YouTube homepage over inline preview
-- Implement download/subscribe button for playlists
+- [ ] Implement download/subscribe button for playlists
-- Implement download button for videos on playlist
+- [ ] Implement download button for videos on playlist
+- [ ] Error handling for connection errors